HL7/fhir-medication-rems-ig/input/pagecontent/process.md

 - The terms “medication” and “drug” refer to prescription drugs and prescription biologics.
 - The guide uses “prescriber” throughout to represent the health care provider that orders the REMS drug , their staff, or another authorized party acting on their behalf to perform REMS-related activities.
 - The guide uses “pharmacist” throughout to represent the dispensing pharmacist, other authorized pharmacy staff, the associated certified pharmacy or health care facility or operating organization.
+- This guide uses "intermediary" throughout to represent an application that can forward requests between one application and another.
+The "prescriber intermediary" defined in this guide specifically forwards messages between the EHR and the REMS Administrator.

 <p></p>